 Johnston Creek rises at an altitude of 2500 meters (8200 ft) north of nearby Castle Mountain in a glacial valley southwest of Badger Pass and south of Pulsatilla Pass.
 The stream flows into the Bow River south of Castle Mountain.

-JOHNSTON CANYON LOCATION
+LOCATION OF JOHNSTON CANYON

 Johnston Canyon is located on the Bow Valley Parkway (Highway 1A), 25 kilometers (15.43 mi) from Banff and a stone’s throw from the former gold mining town of Silver City at the foot of Castle Mountain.
 All that remains of the town is a plaque informing visitors of the dreams of prosperity that once flourished in Banff National Park.